lowne/hammermoon/README.md

 [...]

 > I *abhor* leaky abstractions. [...]

-> I want many small puddles - in a hellish landscape full of sharp rocks and monstrous creatures - of thick, disgusting, toxic slime, so that I can't look into the multibranched abyss beneath even if I wanted to. [...]
-As I'm busy running from the monsters I want to jump from puddle to puddle, dip in briefly as small a piece of my toe as possible (the slime is disgusting!), and get the job done quickly without even knowing where all the magic came from. [...]

-> This nightmarish landscape is *all software ever made*, built with the sole purpose of making me suffer as much as possible.

 > To me, HS itself is clearly an *abstraction* over OSX, and I'd rather have it not leak all over the place. [...]